In praise of the colour yellow

 The arrow-leaved balsamroot (Balsamorhiza sagittata), or Oregon sunflower, is widespread in western North America, from British Columbia and Alberta, south to California and Wyoming.
 It was first collected by Colonel Meriwether Lewis, on the Lewis & Clark Expedition, at the mouth of White Salmon River, Washington, in 1806.

 Many Native American peoples, including the Nez Perce, Kootenai, Cheyenne, and Salish, utilized this plant as food and medicine.
 The root can be eaten, raw or cooked, with a balsam-like taste.
 The Salish people claimed that its taste was best after being baked in a fire pit for three days.
 Young shoots were also cooked or added to salads.
 Seeds were ground and formed into cakes, which could be eaten raw.
 As a medicinal herb, this species was mainly used for stomach problems.
 (Source: pfaf.org/User/Plant.aspx?LatinName=Balsamorhiza+sagittata)

 Arrow-leaved balsamroot, Yellowstone National Park, Wyoming.
 (Photo copyright © by Kaj Halberg)

-This field in Jutland, Denmark, is full of blooming dandelion (Taraxacum officinale). – Read more about this species elsewhere on this website, see: Traditional medicine, and Plants: Plants in folklore and poetry.
+This field in Nature Reserve Vorsø, Jutland, Denmark, is full of blooming dandelion (Taraxacum officinale).
+Today, however, the field has been taken over by other plants, see Vorsø on my mind: Expanding wilderness.
+Dandelion is described in depth on the page Plants: Plants in folklore and poetry.
 (Photo copyright © by Kaj Halberg)